Here are 10 things to consider as you weigh potential tax moves between now and the end of the year.

 Timing of itemized deductions and the increased standard deduction

-The Tax Cuts and Jobs Act, signed into law in December 2017, substantially increased the standard deduction amounts and made significant changes to itemized deductions, generally starting in 2018.
-(After 2025, these provisions revert to pre-2018 law.)
+Recent tax law changes substantially increased the standard deduction amounts and made significant changes to itemized deductions.
 It may now be especially useful to bunch itemized deductions in certain years; for example, when they would exceed the standard deduction.

 IRA and retirement plan contributions

-For 2018, you can contribute up to $18,500 to a 401(k) plan ($24,500 if you’re age 50 or older) and up to $5,500 to a traditional or Roth IRA ($6,500 if you’re age 50 or older).
-The window to make 2018 contributions to an employer plan generally closes at the end of the year, while you typically have until the due date of your federal income tax return (not including extensions) to make 2018 IRA contributions.
+For 2019, you can contribute up to $19,000 to a 401(k) plan ($25,000 if you’re age 50 or older) and up to $6,000 to traditional and Roth IRAs combined ($7,000 if you’re age 50 or older).
+The window to make 2019 contributions to an employer plan generally closes at the end of the year, while you typically have until the due date of your federal income tax return (not including extensions) to make 2019 IRA contributions.

 Copyright 2006-Broadridge Investor Communication Solutions, Inc. All rights reserved.